bitwes/VariousConfigs/Sublime/README.md

 I'm not sure yet.

 ###Configuration changes
 View the __Default (Windows).sublime-keymap__ file for a description of the keymap changes.
-It is commented where applicable and pretty self-explanitory.
+It is commented where applicable and pretty self-explanatory.

 The __Preferences.sublime-settings__ is pretty basic right now.
 Take a look.